-(As always, this is an old post, I am currently not pregnant!)
+Let’s start by saying this is an old post, I am currently not pregnant!

-- Roasted Red Pepper with Tomato and Garlic
+- Roasted Red Pepper Pesto with Tomato and Garlic

-In not much time, these 3 recipes gave me 10 jars of pesto, enough for 10 meal ideas for our little family of almost 4, without taking up much room in my freezer.
-Even if you’re not preparing to survive on no sleep, having a few of these jars is great on a busy weeknight.
+In not much time, these 3 recipes gave me 10 little jars, enough for 10 meal ideas for our little family of almost 4, without taking up much room in my freezer.
+Even if you’re not preparing to survive on no sleep, having a few of these jars is great on a busy weeknight!
+Try using freezer pesto in:

-The recipes are all basically the same, just the main ingredients varied, which means you can make up your own varieties quite easily, try different greens, like basil, spinach, kale, Swiss chard or arugula, different nuts, or different hard cheeses.
+The recipes are all basically the same, just the main ingredients varied, which means you can make up your own varieties quite easily.
+Try different herbs and greens, like basil, spinach, kale, Swiss chard or arugula.
+Try making a red pepper variety by roasting a bell pepper with garlic.
+Use different nuts, or different hard cheeses, the variations are endless!

 - ⅓ c almonds